nickbstudy/notes/ASPDotNetCore6/APIs/MVC-API.md

 - **`[FromRoute]`** - Route data from the current request
 - **`[FromServices]`** - The service(s) injected as action parameter
 - **`[AsParameters]`** - Method parameters

+Typically for an API you will use body, header, query, and route.